Want a smooth transition? Understand your farm business structure

 Such questions can be daunting when getting established in both new and existing farm businesses.
 Before addressing them, however, it’s important to gather background information – and address even higher-level considerations.

-When an existing farm enterprise is already in play – the family farm, for example – it’s important to start by generating a clear picture of the current business, says Patti Durand, an FCC business advisor.
+When an existing farm enterprise is already in play – the family farm, for example – it’s important to start by generating a clear picture of the current business, says Patti Durand, agriculture transition specialist.

 Consider the following: